Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-urltree.md

 It's worth mentioning that in this entire process of resolving the _next_ route, the routes array will be iterated over once for each `UrlSegmentGroup` child at a certain level.
 This applies to the nested arrays too(e.g `children`, `loadChildren`).

-So, an URL that matches the above configuration would be: `foo(special:bar)`.
+So, a URL that matches the above configuration would be: `foo(special:bar)`.
 This is because the root `UrlSegmentGroup`'s child `UrlSegmentGroup`s are:

 ```typescript
 {